 Finance Major (Undergraduate)

-The Discipline of Finance works in partnership with the Australian Stock Exchange, the Sydney Futures Exchange, the Australian Financial Markets Association and several of the largest banking, broking, accounting and funds management businesses in the region.
+The Discipline of Finance works in partnership with the Australian Securities Exchange, the CFA Institute, the Australian Financial Markets Association and several of the largest banking, broking, accounting and funds management businesses in the region.
 A sound knowledge of finance is important for graduates in a wide range of commerce/economics disciplines.
 The units offered are designed to integrate a variety of practical applications with essential theory and financial reasoning skills.

 Requirements for the major